 B. Formulate an audit plan.
-The following factors at least shall be taken into consideration: the characteristics of the industry to which the enterprise belongs, information obtained when undertaking work under other contracts with the audited company, the condition of the audited company and recent changes in it, evidence available to the CPAs, the nature of specific internal control system procedures and the importance of such procedures to the overall internal control systems, preliminary assessment of the effectiveness of the overall internal control systems, differences among various operating locations, degree of centralization, transactions executed and the control environment, and the materiality/significance level and control risk in connection with the internal control system that are acceptable to the CPAs.
+The following factors at least shall be taken into consideration: the characteristics of the industry to which the enterprise belongs, information obtained when undertaking work under other engagements with the audited company, the condition of the audited company and recent changes in it, evidence available to the CPAs, the nature of specific internal control system procedures and the importance of such procedures to the overall internal control systems, preliminary assessment of the effectiveness of the overall internal control systems, differences among various operating locations, degree of centralization, transactions executed and the control environment, and the materiality/significance level and control risk in connection with the internal control system that are acceptable to the CPAs.

-2. Gaining an understanding of the internal control system: CPAs may use means such as inquiries, examination of written documents, and observation to gain an understanding of the internal control system of the audited company, by which to assess the effectiveness of the internal control system.

-3. Assessing the effectiveness of the design of the internal control system:
+Gaining an understanding of the internal control system: CPAs may use means such as inquiry, inspection, and observation to gain an understanding of the internal control system of the audited company, by which to assess the effectiveness of the internal control system.
+Assessing the effectiveness of the design of the internal control system:

 A. When assessing the effectiveness of the design of the audited company's internal control system, CPAs shall collect evidence regarding the effectiveness of the design.
-Methods for collecting such evidence include inquiries, examination of written documents, and observation.
+Methods for collecting such evidence include inquiry, inspection, and observation.